ritterim/rimdev-blog/_posts/2020-07-09-defaulting-aspnet-core-31-to-require-authentication-for-a-safer-developer-experience.md

 ## Solution

-**For a safe-by-default experience we can require authentication when no specific instructions are set.**
+**For a safe-by-default experience, we can require authentication when no specific instructions are set.**

 ```csharp
 namespace MyWebApplication